kubermatic/docs/content/kubermatic/master/tutorials/user_interface/theming/with_src/_index.en.md

     }
     ```

+- Make sure that theme is registered in the `angular.json` file before running the application locally.
+It is done for `custom` theme by default.
 - Run the application using `npm start`, open the `Account` view under `User settings`, select your new theme and update `custom.scss` according to your needs.
   It is possible to override basically everything inside this theme file.
 In example if you want to change background color of a `mat-form-field` do this:
   ```scss